Estimate Time2 min

 • Appliances.
 Home inspectors will typically check that all appliances are functioning.
 If the fridge is making a loud noise, the dishwasher is leaking, or the washing machine has a funny smell, odds are your buyer will find out.
 Be sure to take care of any issues ahead of time.

 • Electric power.
 Electrical issues are commonly flagged by inspectors, be sure to have your wiring checked out by a qualified electrician.
 Some of the potential repairs could be minor, like missing wire nuts, open or damaged junction boxes, or faulty light switches or outlets.
-Also, check that your circuit breaker has sufficient amps for your home—100 amps is recommended, although larger homes may require 200 amps.3
+Also, check that your circuit breaker has sufficient amps for your home—100 amps is recommended, although newer and larger homes may require larger amps.

 • Plumbing.
 Minor plumbing issues like leaks around faucets or toilets can be fixed inexpensively by replacing worn out parts, such as a faucet’s washers or a toilet’s wax ring.
 You can find do-it-yourself tutorials online.
 For more complex problems like snaking clogged drains or replacing damaged pipes, you may need to hire a licensed plumber, which may be costly, but most likely cheaper than costing you a potential buyer.